The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I haven’t looked into reporting yet, but I’m hoping that

 Puppet::SSL::Host#check_expiration method can be used or slightly tweaked to accomodate.
 Thanks!

 (PS I decided to target 3.x after reading the contributing readme, and I haven’t tried to merge to see how difficult it would be to backport it.)

-#8 Updated by Deepak Giridharagopal over 1 year ago
+#8 Updated by Deepak Giridharagopal almost 4 years ago

 - Category changed from Doh! to logging